kamax-matrix/mxisd/docs/getting-started.md

 6. [Next steps](#next-steps)

-Following these quick start instructions, you will have a basic setup that can perform recursive/federated lookups and talk to the central Matrix.org Identity service.
+Following these quick start instructions, you will have a basic setup that can perform recursive/federated lookups and talk to the central Matrix.org Identity server.
-This will be a good ground work for further integration with your existing Identity stores.
+This will be a good ground work for further integration with features and your existing Identity stores.

 ## Preparation
 You will need: